-Structure your systematic review question using the PICO framework and generate a Boolean search string for major databases.
-Enter your terms, add synonyms with OR, and combine elements with AND.
+Structure your systematic review question using the PICO, PECO, or SPIDER framework.
+Generate a Boolean search string for major databases.
+Choose the framework that matches your study type, add synonyms, and combine elements with AND.

-Fill in each PICO element with your primary term, then click "+ Add Synonym" to add alternative terms (e.g., MeSH terms, abbreviations, alternate spellings).
+Select a framework tab below, then fill in each element with your primary term.
+Click "+ Add Synonym" to add alternative terms (e.g., MeSH terms, abbreviations, alternate spellings).
 Synonyms within each element are joined with OR; elements are combined with AND.
 Copy the generated search string into PubMed, Scopus, or Web of Science.

 Who is the population of interest?
 Include conditions, age groups, and settings.